dhansel/ArduinoFDC/README.md

 (on the opposite edge from the "write protect" hole).
 The controller must be configured separately for the correct type (DD or HD), otherwise reading/writing will fail.

-For 5.25" drives this signal is generally an input from the controller to the drive.
+For 5.25" HD drives this signal is generally an input from the controller to the drive.
 If the signal is LOW then low density mode is selected, otherwise high density is used.
 However, for some drives the opposite is true.
+Many drives can be configured via jumpers to select the expected levals.

 The controller can be configured what to do with this signal by calling the "setDensityPinMode" function.
 The following modes are supported: